 <h3> tag – Preferably for Sub Headings

-An attractive title is what sets your post apart from several other similar posts on the Internet.
+An attractive and engaging title is what sets your post apart from several other similar posts on the Internet.
 While including all the important keywords, try to create a title capable of attracting visitors to your post.
-I know, this task is tricky and time consuming.
-But eventually its worth your time and efforts.
+I know this task is tricky and time consuming.
+But eventually it’s worth your time and efforts.

-Now that your post has successfully qualified in all the aforementioned tests, you should confidently go ahead click the publish button.
+You should now confidently go ahead and click the publish button.
 All the best 😉